giacomopj/py-package-template/README.rst

 Python is an interpreted language.
 Building Python packages deos not necessarily involve compiling, which can be computationally intensive.
 Therefore, continuous integration can be carried out locally, either on a local machine or in a Docker container.
 In here, a pipeline goes automatically through a series of checks and unit tests before commiting or pushing code to the remote repository.

 The build system orchestrates the several tools for continuous integration.

-This development ecosystem in this repository comprises the following toolchain:
+The development ecosystem in this repository comprises the following toolchain:

 - The project dependencies are managed with *Poetry*
 - The project Python version is managed with *Pyenv* (*)